 Wandering aimlessly, he finds himself at the Crystal Palace (kind of a mall), decides against drinking and hiring a prostitute, and ends up in a restaurant.

 Some men are drinking champagne.
-He thinks he sees Zametov, but isn't sure.
+He thinks he sees Zametov, the police clerk, but isn't sure.

 Zametov thinks Raskolnikov is acting weird and should still be in bed.